tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 MAY use further enhancements such as TLS certificate pinning to mitigate the risk of channel compromise.

+# Privacy Considerations {#privacy-considerations}

+## Client Token State and Origin Tracking

+Origins SHOULD only generate token challenges based on client action, such as when a user loads a website.
+Clients SHOULD ignore token challenges if an Origin tries to force the client to present tokens multiple times without any new client-initiated action.
+Failure to do so can allow malicious origins to track clients across contexts.
+Specifically, an origin can abuse per-user token limits for tracking by assigning each new client a random token count and observing whether or not the client can successfully redeem that many tokens in a given context.
+If any token redemption fails, then the origin learns information about how many tokens that client had previously been issued.

+By rejecting repeated or duplicative challenges within a single context, the origin only learns a single bit of information: whether or not the client had any token quota left in the given policy window.

+## Origin Verification

+Rate-limited tokens are defined in terms of a Client authenticating to an Origin, where the "origin" is used as defined in {{?RFC6454}}.
+In order to limit cross-origin correlation, Clients MUST verify that the origin_name presented in the TokenChallenge structure ({{challenge}}) matches the origin that is providing the HTTP authentication challenge, where the matching logic is defined for same-origin policies in {{?RFC6454}}.
+Clients MAY further limit which authentication challenges they are willing to respond to, for example by only accepting challenges when the origin is a web site to which the user navigated.

+## Client Identification with Unique Keys

+Client activity could be linked if an Origin and Issuer collude to have unique keys targeted at specific Clients or sets of Clients.

+To mitigate the risk of a targeted Origin Name Key, the Attester can observe and validate the issuer_key_id presented by the Client to the Issuer.
+As described in {{issuance}}, Attesters MUST validate that the issuer_key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
+The Attester needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.

+## Collusion Among Different Entities {#collusion}

+Collusion among the different entities in the Privacy Pass architecture can result in exposure of a client's per-origin access patterns.

+For this issuance protocol, Issuers and Attesters should be run by mutually distinct organizations to limit information sharing.
+A single entity running an Issuer and Attester for a single token issuance flow can view the origins being accessed by a given client.
+Running the Issuer and Attester in this 'single Issuer/Attester' fashion reduces the privacy promises of no one entity being able to learn Client browsing patterns.
+This may be desirable for a redemption flow that is limited to specific Issuers and Attesters, but should be avoided where hiding origin names from the Attester is desirable.

+If a Attester and Origin are able to collude, they can correlate a client's identity and origin access patterns through timestamp correlation.
+The timing of a request to an Origin and subsequent token issuance to a Attester can reveal the Client identity (as known to the Attester) to the Origin, especially if repeated over multiple accesses.

+# Deployment Considerations {#deploy}

+## Origin Key Rollout

+Issuers SHOULD generate a new (Issuer Key, Issuer Origin Secret) regularly, and SHOULD maintain old and new secrets to allow for graceful updates.
+The RECOMMENDED rotation interval is two times the length of the policy window for that information.
+During generation, issuers must ensure the `token_key_id` (the 8-bit prefix of SHA256(Issuer Key)) is different from all other `token_key_id` values for that origin currently in rotation.
+One way to ensure this uniqueness is via rejection sampling, where a new key is generated until its `token_key_id` is unique among all currently in rotation for the origin.

 # IANA considerations

 ## Token Type {#iana-token-type}